sara-nl/griddocs/source/Pages/Basics/certificates/dutchgrid.rst

 * Once your form is signed by the RA, send a scanned copy to the DutchGrid CA via email or fax.
 The contact details can be found in the printed form, but you can contact also helpdesk@surfsara.nl if you are in doubt.

 * The CA will finally send your certificate via email within ~a week.
-Once you have a received your  a certificate you will need to install it both on:

-  * your :ref:`UI account <get-ui-account>`
-  * your browser (UI or laptop)
+Once you have a received your  a certificate you will need to install it both on your :ref:`UI account <get-ui-account>` and your browser (UI or laptop).
+We'll see this next.

 .. note::  If you need help to obtain your DutchGrid certificate, please read the `JGridstart guide`_  or contact us at helpdesk@surfsara.nl.